 From your brine bowl, place each strip into a zipper lock bag.
 Pack as much into the bag, ideally you will use a bag that can hold every piece.

 When you are done, pour off the rest of the brine solution into the bag.
 Seal your concoction and put in the refrigerator.
 Give your brine at least 12 hours to do its magic, but no more than two days.

 Quick Kitchen Tip: When you are putting any marinating bag in the refrigerator, place the bag into a bowl larger than the bag.
 In the event that this tears open, your refrigerator won’t smell like a festering mess.

-Two are the main things to affect the taste in a more positive manner when you smoke salmon.
+Two are the main things to affect the taste in a more positive manner when you are smoking this kind of fish.

-The first one is the sweet and savory solution which will keep the salmon moist and pleasant tasting, so be patient and let it do its thing.
+The first one is the sweet and savory solution which will keep the fish moist and pleasant tasting, so be patient and let it do its thing.